Research and Problem Definition

 Again, by focusing on the problem we can look at a wide range of solutions rather than just the one the customer is asking for.
 We may even look at examples of different features in a similar space to see how layout, colour and interaction can bring familiarity with a particular workflow.

-What compromises can we make to ensure the feature can be developed within the required time and resources?
+How feasible is the proposed solution?
+What compromises can we make to ensure the feature can be developed within the required time and resources, while still delivering value to the user?

 This is a vital and often overlooked step, particularly in the world of startups where teams are small and time is a premium.
 We as designers need to effectively communicate our ideal solution while also considering alternatives and compromises which may help deliver a solution that works both for customer and for our own team.
 Without this open communication between design and development, action can be taken where developers have to effectively design the solution themselves because the communicated design is not feasible.